moabdali/pySweeper/README.md

 # pySweeper
  minesweeper clone for practice

-v0.4:
+v0.5:
+	Now have the ability to place down bomb flags (and removing them) by adding an optional third argument (b for bomb flag, r for remove flag).
+To do: Add a GUI.
+Clean up debug messages inside of code; more comments. v0.4:
 	Properly autocascades 0 bomb locations (if a spot has 0 bombs around it, it "clicks" all the surrounding locations.
 There are also a win and lose condition now and the map is revealed upon death/winning.
 Added a clear screen feature to make it look a little prettier.
 	Todo: ability to flag locations by typing in a third input as a modifier.
 Add a GUI.
 Clean up debug messages inside of code; more comments.